tiagosiebler/okx-api/README.md

 })();
 ```

-## Websocket Client
+## WebSockets

-This connector includes a high-performance node.js & typescript websocket client for the OKX public & private websockets.
+This connector includes a high-performance Node.js, TypeScript & JavaScript WebSocket client for the OKX public & private WebSocket, including the OKX WebSocket API for order placement.
+API credentials are optional unless private streams will be used (such as account order updates).

 - If your IDE doesn't have IntelliSense, check the [websocket-client.ts](./src/websocket-client.ts) for a list of methods, params & return types.
 - When subscribing to channels, only the "args" should be passed as an object or array when calling the websocket client subcribe() function: [API docs](https://www.okx.com/docs-v5/en/#websocket-api-subscribe).